 Imig Music Building

-In demand as a clinician, adjudicator, and guest conductor, John has presented at numerous festivals and campuses, including the University of Kansas, University of Toronto, Canadian Rocky Mountain Music Festival, College of Music SUNY-Fredonia, the International Association of Jazz Education (IAJE) Conference, and the Colorado Music Educators Conference in Colorado Springs, CO.
-Dr. Davis has served as guest conductor for honor and all-state vocal and instrumental jazz ensembles in Wyoming, Colorado, Toronto, Indiana, and Oklahoma, and Kansas, among others.
-Other festival appearances and adjudications include the Winnipeg Optimists Jazz Festival, Optimists Music Festival in Regina, Saskatchewan, University of Kansas Jazz Festival, University of Mary Jazz Festival, Northwest Jazz Festival, Skyline Jazz Festival in Colorado, and many others.
-In October of 2003 he served as trumpet faculty for the SAYOWE project in Thailand, performing with the faculty brass quintet and conducting master classes.
-Davis authored the Jazz Volume for the Historical Dictionary for Literature and the Arts, published by Scarecrow Press, Inc., published in 2012.
+Davis has presented at numerous festivals and campuses, including the University of Kansas, University of Toronto, Canadian Rocky Mountain Music Festival, College of Music SUNY-Fredonia, the International Association of Jazz Education (IAJE) Conference and the Colorado Music Educators Conference in Colorado Springs.
+He has also served as guest conductor for honor and all-state vocal and instrumental jazz ensembles in Wyoming, Colorado, Toronto, Indiana, Oklahoma and Kansas, among others.
+Further festival appearances and adjudications include the Winnipeg Optimists Jazz Festival, Optimists Music Festival in Regina, Saskatchewan, University of Kansas Jazz Festival, University of Mary Jazz Festival, Northwest Jazz Festival, Skyline Jazz Festival in Colorado and many others.
+Additionally, Davis served as trumpet faculty for the SAYOWE project in Thailand, performing with the faculty brass quintet and conducting master classes.